openstack-archive/fuel-specs/specs/template.rst

 https://blueprints.launchpad.net/fuel/+spec/example

-Introduction paragraph -- why are we doing anything?
-A single paragraph of prose that operators can understand.
+Introduction paragraph -- why is it necessary to do anything?
+A single paragraph of prose that reviewers can understand.

 Some notes about using this template:

 * Your spec should be in ReSTructured text, like this template.

 * Please wrap text at 79 columns.

+* The specification should be depersonalized and written in a impersonal and gender-free form.

 * The filename in the git repository should match the launchpad URL, for example a URL of: https://blueprints.launchpad.net/fuel/+spec/awesome-thing